-Since the corona virus outbreak, people have been quarantined if they have traveled from China or areas where there have been a number of infected people.
+Since the COVID-19 outbreak, people have been quarantined if they have traveled from China or areas where there have been a number of infected people.
 In the United States, people returning from high-risk areas are expected to undergo quarantines for about 14 days after their arrival back home.

 Cruise ships have experienced quarantines, and most have cancelled future trips in 2020 until further notice.
 People who have travel plans on a cruise ship need to check directly with the ship’s parent company for the latest updates.

 On February 16, 2020, about 400 American passengers on board the Diamond Princess cruise ship in Japan were expected to disembark and travel back to the United States, according to NBC News.
 The U.S. Department of State released a statement saying that there were 428 U.S. citizens on the ship.

 NBC reported that as of February 14, 2020, of the 771 passengers and crew that have been tested, 218 have tested are positive for the virus, and at least 32 of them are Americans.
 The infected Americans will be further quarantined at Travis Air Force Base in Fairfield, California, according to the report.
 They will be kept away from the quarantined Americans who were evacuated from Wuhan, China, in the second week of February 2020.